Willys Jeep Station Wagon: Argentina

 The Jeep Wagon was produced as the IKA Estanciera by Industrias Kaiser Argentina from 1957 to 1970.

 Brazil

-In the 1950s a version based on the 1946 US version was introduced.
-A truck version, the Pick Up, was introduced in 1961.
+In the 1950s, a version based on the 1946 US version was introduced.
+A truck version, the Pickup, was introduced in 1961.
 Ford Brazil bought the Willys factory in 1967 and the Rural Jeep wagon was renamed Ford Rural, and the truck was later named the Ford F-75 in 1972.
-Both models were offered with an inline-six engine which was the first gasoline engine manufactured in Brazil.
+Both models were offered with an inline-six engine, which was the first gasoline engine manufactured in Brazil.
 They were available in RWD or 4X4 configuration.
 The Rural was discontinued in 1977 and the F-75 in 1981.